NathanWalker/angular-seed-advanced/README.md

 When using `npm run build.prod.exp` for AoT builds, please consider the following:

-`ng2-translate` > 3 is needed.
-Right now, the seed uses 2.5.0 due to a couple issues that will be resolved soon.

 Currently you cannot use custom component decorators with AoT compilation.
-Therefore usage of `BaseComponent` throughout this seed will not work.
-However this may change in the future but for now you can use this pattern for when you need to create AoT builds for the web:
+This may change in the future but for now you can use this pattern for when you need to create AoT builds for the web:

 ```
 import { Component } from '@angular/core';